sfeir-open-source/sfeir-school-rxjs/steps/exercice-1/README.md

 #### Tips

-- The server's reponse looks like this : `{ author: "string", content: "string", time: "string" }`
+- The server reponse looks like this : `{ author: "string", content: "string", time: "string" }`